 Exhaust gas desulphurization processes include several different applications where sulphur oxides are removed from exhaust gases by absorbing them into different alkaline sorbents such as sodium hydroxide or normal seawater.
-This blog will help you to access the large benefits of various scrubber systems.
+This blog will help you to access the large benefits of various scrubber systems for ships.

-Scrubbers widely come in three types i.e. Open Loop, Closed Loop Systems and Hybrid Systems.
-These are integrated as per the scope of the budget and requirements of the vessels.
+Scrubbers systems for ships widely come in three types i.e. Open Loop, Closed Loop Systems, and Hybrid Systems.
+These are integrated as per the scope of the budget and requirements of the scrubber vessels.
 Some of the vessels demand a hybrid version of these scrubbers to ensure smooth operation in zero discharge areas where the open-loop scrubber systems are mostly prohibited but allow the vessel to operate in cost-effective open loop mode at open seas.

 Open Loop Scrubbers are widely accepted as a good alternative to LSFO and other scrubber systems due to its fast ROI.
 Open-loop scrubbers utilize the natural properties of seawater to neutralise the acidic water produced in the reactions between exhaust gas sulphur oxides and seawater.
 The inherent seawater properties that facilitate the scrubbing process are its alkalinity and salinity.
 (Behrends and Liebezeit, 2003)

 The buffering components of seawater neutralize the increased acidity caused by sulphur dioxide and trioxide reacting with water.
 The buffering components of seawater are mainly bicarbonate (HCO3-) and carbonate (CO32-).